 Balance transfer calculators can be helpful if you are beginning to look into a balance transfer credit card as an option to decrease your overall debt.
 However, those tools will not be as helpful as speaking with an expert from the bank or credit card company.
 Definitely utilize all the resources available to you in order to make an informed decision, but remember that these tools come from a variety of sources.

-Why credit card balance transfer is worth considering
+Why a credit card balance transfer is worth considering

-With the good inevitably comes the bad, so it is only fair to inform you that there are some drawbacks to balance transfers that you should know about before making a final decision to transfer your debt.
-The main concern is a balance transfer fee which usually comes along with the new card you are transferring your balance over to.
+With the good inevitably comes some considerations to be aware of, so it is only fair to inform you that there are some drawbacks to balance transfers that you should know about before making a final decision to transfer your debt.
+The main concern we want to mention here is a balance transfer fee which usually comes along with the new card you are transferring your balance over to.
 These fees are not usually a flat rate but rather a percentage of the overall debt you are bringing with you and must be paid upfront.
 Keep in mind that this cost takes away from the overall savings you are accruing by transferring your balance.

 How to transfer credit card balance the smart way